 Teaching people to fish and giving them a hand up

-Philanthropy is actually more about a deliberate planned strategy to help solve some of our world’s most pressing problems using the hand up rather than hand out approach.
-This mindset is fuelling a new breed of businesses who are deliberately using their business as a strategic force for good in the world.
+Philanthropy is actually more about a deliberately planned strategy to help solve some of our world’s most pressing problems using the hand up rather than hand out approach.
+This mindset is fueling a new breed of businesses that are deliberately using their business as a strategic force for good in the world.
 Among those leading this new world of business for good are those that have become Certified B Corps - the for-profit movement to put purpose at the heart of business strategy and adopting what Inc Magazine calls ‘the highest standard in socially responsible business’.

 It’s enough to make a hippy swear!

-Why business owners make the best philanthropists (and it’s not about money)?
+Why do business owners make the best philanthropists (and it’s not about money)?